 In the context of being a generous giver, God who supplies seed to the sower and bread for food, also promises to “supply and increase your store of seed and enlarge the harvest of your righteousness.
 You will be made rich in every way so that you can be generous on every occasion, and your generosity will result in thanksgiving to God.

-Would you like to add to this page ?
+Would you like to comment on this page ?
 You can by e-mailing here.